 Instead of giving them tools to defend the faith, TPM believers are taught to run away.
 Is it any wonder that when they grow old, they are ill-equipped at defending their beliefs in front of their critics?
 This is a cultic mindset.
 They believe they alone have doctrines and teachings like no other and deceive themselves by thinking that the reason other disagree with their teachings is that they don’t have a mind that can understand such “deep truths”.
 That’s pride and deception in one package!

 This is the command that Peter gives

-“Always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect” (1 Peter 3:15)
+“Always being prepared to make a defence to anyone who asks you for a reason for the hope that is in you, yet do it with gentleness and respect” (1 Peter 3:15)

 Yet, TPM believers are taught to run away from reasoning and critical thinking.
 They shield their members from what others have to say.

 TPM claims to have “millions” of members.
 Why is it that after so many articles published in this site, there is not even ONE believer who can make a coherent rebuttal from scripture?
 It is because they have no legs to stand on.
 A TPM believer’s beliefs hinge on the revelation received by their pastors and not on scripture.
 If it were scripture alone, they would have had no problem making their case heard.

 Insecure about their numbers

 TPM believers have this constant need for justifying they are the biggest Pentecostal group on earth.
 MT Thomas keeps harping the number time and again.
 To achieve this they often inflate their numbers or just pull the numbers out of thin air.
 In the fasting prayer on 1st May, the in-charge pastor said that 15 years ago, the number of TPM members were 1.5 million and it has tripled by now, i.e. we have 4.5 million members.
 TPM Wikipedia page (edited by a TPM believer) until a few months said TPM has 20 million members.